CEO Performance Management Process

 3. Ongoing review and feedback are included during the period of the agreement.

-4. The CEO self-assesses and reflects on their performance against the criteria in the agreement.
+4. The CEO self assesses and reflects on their leadership performance and progress against the deliverables in the agreement.

 5. The board chair/s and/or Minister/s evaluate the CEO’s performance and endorse the assessment.